mr-asa/obsidian_weather/README.md

 - Tune sunrise/sunset transition windows similar to the time-of-day palette.

 > [!note]
->I introduced the sun symbol to represent the height of the sun above the horizon.
+> I introduced the sun symbol to represent the height of the sun above the horizon.
-You can choose any text character or combination of characters for the sun icon.
+> You can choose any text character or combination of characters for the icon, as long as it sits in the middle of the line.
-The main rule for proper display is that the symbol should be centered on the line.
-Here are some examples of possible symbols:
+> Here are some ideas:
 >
 > ◯⨀○৹●•·◎◉\
 > ▣◇◆▪▫\